robweber/cronxbmc/README.md

 You can run the addon directly to bring up a GUI.
 The __Add Job__ option will let you create a job, setting its name, command, and cron schedule.
 Clicking on an existing job will allow you to edit it's properties.
 Finally bringing up the context menu on a selected job will let you delete it.

+By default the GUI will only show cron jobs created within the GUI.
+To edit jobs created anywhere on the system you can toggle the "show all" setting before loading the script.

 ### Using as import in another addon

 If you want to schedule something as part of your own addon you can import the CronManager class as an Kodi addon module.
+This will only load jobs created by your specific addon.
 To do this first add the following to your addon.xml file:

 ```xml
 <import addon="service.cronxbmc" version="Current.Version.Number" />